KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-business/mdb-configure-security-settings.md

 ### <a name="settings-to-review-for-defender-for-business"></a>İş için Defender'ı gözden geçirmek Ayarlar

-Aşağıdaki tabloda, İş için Defender'da görüntüleme (ve gerekirse düzenleme) ayarları açıklanmaktadır.
+Aşağıdaki tabloda, İş için Defender'da görüntüleme (ve gerekirse düzenleme) ayarları açıklanmaktadır:

-<br/><br/>

 | Kategori | Ayar | Açıklama |
 |:---|:---|:---|